mrlag31/SaglissBrigitteFriang/Brigitte Friang Challenge/Chat/Algo/README.md

           | max(S(i-1, j), (i-1, j-wi) + vi) else
 ```

 How is it implemented for this problem?
 A purely recurrent function is possible, used in [rec.py](./Knapsack/rec.py) it has very low memory usage but horrible performance.
-It is usually done using Dynamic Programmation, where we store intermediate (in a dictionnary for space) data but still uses a recurrent function, used in [dyn.py](./Knapsack/dyn.py).
+It is usually done using [dynamic programmation](https://en.wikipedia.org/wiki/Dynamic_programming), where we store intermediate data (in a dictionnary for space)) but still uses a recurrent function, used in [dyn.py](./Knapsack/dyn.py).
 Recurence can be an issue with large set of data because it may hit the end of the limits of reccurence.
-It is thus implemented with a pile where elements in the pile have not been calculated yet [pil.py](./Knapsack/pil.py).
+It is thus implemented with a pile where elements in the pile have not been calculated yet.
+It is implemented in [pil.py](./Knapsack/pil.py).

 ```
 $ python rec.py fichier_a_petit.in